Frequently Asked Questions

 Q. If the students arrange to use their own personal transportation, would the University still be liable?

-Q. Is the faculty member covered by the University’s insurance if he or she drives their own car?
+Q. Is the faculty member covered by the University’s insurance if they drive their own car?

-A. If an individual opts to use his/her own personal auto for EKU-related business, his/her personal auto insurance is primary and EKU will NOT reimburse for deductibles, physical damage to the vehicle or any surcharges to insurance premiums resulting from accidents or violations cited while on EKU business.
+A. If an individual opts to use their own personal auto for EKU-related business, their personal auto insurance is primary and EKU will NOT reimburse for deductibles, physical damage to the vehicle or any surcharges to insurance premiums resulting from accidents or violations cited while on EKU business.

 Q. If a student or faculty member’s personal property is lost or damaged while on a trip will the University cover the cost?